Release Notes#

 Project Administrators Can Simultaneously Remove Multiple Users#

-On the Users tab, select the users to remove.
+On the Users tab in Leap Admin, select the users to remove.

 Select the Manage Selected > Remove from project menu.